CapybaraLabs/icu/README.md

 ##### Features:
 - Readding roles to a user when they leave and rejoin a server
 - Adding fake @everyone and @here roles to users trying to abuse these mentions, resulting in lessons learned about Discord etiquette
 - Having a member role assigned to every human user of a guild
-- Can warn you if a user joins the server who is banned on another icu server
+- Can warn you if a user joins the server who is banned on another icu server, or an existing member of your server is banned on another server that icu is member of
 - Tired of trolls hitting several of your servers?
-Enforce global bans.
+Enforce global bans between all your servers.